Le Fraghe – a delightful Bardolino, any time

 Le Fraghe Bardolino DOC, 2020, 12 %

 The Le Fraghe Bardolino blend is 70% Corvina with 30% Rondinella.
-The two varieties ferment separately in stainless steel, then the wines age in stainless steel tanks for three-four months, seeing no wood.
+The two varieties ferment separately in stainless steel, and then the wines age in stainless steel tanks for three-four months, seeing no wood.
 Finally, in the spring, the blend is made.
 Bottling has been under screwcap since 2008.

 In the glass, this wine is a bright ruby red with purple tinges.
 There are attractive scents of cherry, blueberry and rose.
 Then the palate has precision balance; tannins are soft and silky and harmonise with the refreshing acidity and fruit flavours.
 There’s sour cherry in abundance, with hints of cranberry and orange, all underpinned with black pepper, herb and cinnamon tones.
 All these gradually fade away on a surprisingly long dry finish.
 Such elegance and complexity will have you pouring a second glass with almost indecent haste.